Skip to content

 Why Deterministic Models Fail

-Having documented the empirical properties of financial returns — heavy tails, volatility clustering, the leverage effect, and no return autocorrelation — we now ask a pointed question: Can a deterministic ordinary differential equation adequately describe asset price dynamics?
+Recall (see § Stylized Facts of Financial Returns): the five empirical constraints — heavy tails, volatility clustering, the leverage effect, absence of return autocorrelation, and aggregational Gaussianity — have been documented.
+Given these properties, we now test whether a deterministic ordinary differential equation can reproduce them.
 The answer is no, and the reasons are structural, not a matter of calibration.
+This is the logical hinge of the chapter: deterministic dynamics fail, so randomness is unavoidable.

 Concept Definition